-IT IS HEREBY ORDERED, pursuant to Water Code sections 13263 and 13267, that WDRs Order R5-2003-0094 is rescinded, except for enforcement purposes, and the Discharger and their agents, employees, and successors shall comply with the following.
+IT IS HEREBY ORDERED, pursuant to Water Code sections 13263 and 13267, that the Discharger and their agents, employees and successors shall comply with the following.

 A. Discharge Prohibitions

 Except as otherwise expressly directed below, the Discharger shall comply with all Standard Prohibitions (SPRRs, § C), which are incorporated herein, as well as the following.